-NBC News Correspondent Jenna Bush Hager made an effort to apologize to casts of Fences and Hidden Figures after she mistakenly merged them together in the running joke we now know as “Hidden Fences.”
+NBC News Correspondent Jenna Bush Hager made an effort to apologize to casts of Fences andafter she mistakenly merged them together in the running joke we now know as “Hidden Fences.”

 On Monday (Jan.
 9) Bush Hager joined Al Roker and Natalie Morales-Rhodes for TODAY‘s recap of the 74th annual Golden Globes to share her experience at the show and address the elephant in the room.
 While reminding everyone that the show was her first red carpet experience, she pointed her blunder heard around the social spheres during her interview with Pharrell.